raxter/raxters-code-samples/README.md

 Not convinced yet... so, I've made this repository to house code and systems examples to show that I actually am a programmer of 12+ years experience.

-A lot of included here are riffed off of or loosly based of ideas and concepts that have been used in actual titles.
-But all code here is original and my own.
+A lot of included here are riffed off of or loosly based off of ideas and concepts that have been used in actual titles (albeit, often simplified for demonstration purposes).
+But all code here is bespoke and my own.

-[TODO] a list of features

-[more important TODO] the features...

 Planned:
 - Mutiscene-Area based Scene Streaming